byteriders01-star/WRO-2026-FutureEngineers-BYTERIDERS-INDIA/README.md

 ## 1. Team Introduction

 **Team Name:** Byte Riders

-**Institution:** CHARUSAT — Charotar University of Science and Technology **Competition:** World Robot Olympiad 2026, Future Engineers Category
+**Competition:** World Robot Olympiad 2026, Future Engineers Category

 Byte Riders is a two-member engineering team built around a clean split between mechanical and software ownership, developing a fully autonomous, self-driving vehicle for the WRO Future Engineers category.
 The team's approach centers on a 4-wheel-steering mechanical platform paired with a dual-controller electronics stack — a Raspberry Pi 4B for high-level perception and decision-making, and a dedicated ESP32-S3 for deterministic, real-time actuation — so that vision processing never compromises steering or motor response time.